microsoft/VSExtensibility/docs/index.md

 | [API reference](#api-docs) | Browse the VisualStudio.Extensibility API documentation. |
 | [Advanced topics](#advanced) | Learn implementation details of the VisualStudio.Extensibility SDK. |

-In addition, we recommend a thorough understanding of [asynchronous programming with async and await](https://learn.microsoft.com/dotnet/csharp/programming-guide/concepts/async/) and [dependency injection](https://learn.microsoft.com/dotnet/core/extensions/dependency-injection).
-The UI Framework used in Visual Studio is Windows Presentation Foundation (WPF), so you might want to review the [WPF documentation](/dotnet/desktop/wpf/).

 ## Get Started

 The following articles will help you get oriented and started.

 * [Create your first extension](new-extensibility-model/getting-started/create-your-first-extension.md) shows how to create the equivalent of "Hello, world" as an extension.
-* Next , follow a tutorial and create a more interesting extension that adds a GUID to the editor window.
+* Next, follow a tutorial and create a more interesting extension that adds a GUID to the editor window.
 See [Create a simple extension](new-extensibility-model/getting-started/tutorial-create-simple-extension.md).

-To understand how to work with the new extensibility model, we recommend a thorough understanding of [asynchronous programming with async and await](https://learn.microsoft.com/dotnet/csharp/programming-guide/concepts/async/) and [dependency injection](https://learn.microsoft.com/dotnet/core/extensions/dependency-injection).
+To understand how to work with VisualStudio.Extensibility, we recommend a thorough understanding of [asynchronous programming with async and await](https://learn.microsoft.com/dotnet/csharp/programming-guide/concepts/async/) and [dependency injection](https://learn.microsoft.com/dotnet/core/extensions/dependency-injection).
 In addition, the UI framework we use is Windows Presentation Foundation (WPF), so you should review the [WPF documentation](/dotnet/desktop/wpf/).
-Knowledge of the [MVVM model](/archive/msdn-magazine/2009/february/patterns-wpf-apps-with-the-model-view-viewmodel-design-pattern) might be helpful.

 ## Concepts